aboruchovas/tracketeer/docs/README.md

 ## technologies used
 this project uses NodeJS, Electron, HTML, CSS, and NeDB to manage the history of previously searched numbers

+## installation
+run
+`npm install`
+to download the required packages, then
+`npm start`
+to launch the app!

 ## progress
 to see how the project progressed in terms of the UI, check the **my_progress** folder